axiom-of-choice/recommender_system_nerds/README.md

 The team is composed by:
-* Isaac Hernández (Project Manager, Data Science and Engineering consultant) working in the API's, web page code, Database implementation and all the engineering work, also helping with the construction and training of the ML model.
+* Isaac Hernández (Project Manager, Data Science and Engineering consultant) working in the API's, web page code, Database implementation deploying the model and all the engineering work, also helping with the construction and training of the ML model.
   * Contact:
     1. [LinkedIn](https://www.linkedin.com/in/isaac-hernandez-garcia-9905/)
     2. Mail: isadohergar@gmail.com